Costa Brava Living

 Outside the six-week summer high season it is a land of walking, cycling, gourmet food and traditions.
 This is our blog of walks and other things.
 The walks and pictures date from November 2012 onwards and the photos were actually taken on the walks described.

 Please feel free to contact us for more information, help planning a tour or possibly for a guided or accompanied walk.
+If you are looking to find somewhere specific you can search the site for walks in specific locations.

-This is our weekly blog about living in the Costa Brava.
+This is our blog about living in the Costa Brava.
 We like to visit places.
 We walk (a lot) particularly into and around the Gavarres.
 Sometimes we travel around on bike.
 In the summer, we swim and canoe.

 The entries on swimming and beaches also start from Summer 2013.
 Unlike the walks which are reported as we did them (including photos), for the swimming and beach articles we're going to update them over time.